VanbroekhovenStef/warehouse/README.md

 # Utopia 2.0
 Welcome to Utopia 2.0!
-In this repository, you can find the source code of team 'Weboos' for the Proof of Concept.
-We present you with a new and innovative way of letting the students get to know the educative programs within Thomas More.
+In this repository you can find the source code of team 'Weboos' for the Proof of Concept.
+We present you with a new and innovative way of letting students discover the educative programs within Thomas More.

 Utopia is represented as an underground network, in which the stations each represent an education.
-The individual lines can be seen as a
+The individual lines can be seen as a collection of educations that follow the same kind of interest.

 ![Utopia](https://user-images.githubusercontent.com/74854941/212747487-a3783889-fae9-4cdf-b17f-36f2a3429990.png)